ford-jones/after-new-media-2.0/README.md

 ```
 python3 -m venv env
 ```
-Now if list the current directory you will notice a new directory has been created called env.
+Now when listing the current directory you will notice a new folder has been created called env.

 3. The environment needs to be activated.
 Do this by setting the source of the env like so:
 ```